yjy0625/equibot/README.md

 ### Training

 The following code runs training for our method and the Diffusion Policy baseline.
 Fill the dataset path with the `data_out_dir` argument in the previous section.
 Make sure the dataset path ends with `pcs`.
-To run this code for the `cover` and `close` environments, substitute occurances of `fold` with `cover` or `close`.
+To run this code for the `cover` and `close` environments, substitute occurrences of `fold` with `cover` or `close`.

 ```
 # diffusion policy baseline (takes point clouds as input)